sergevar/paulgrahamblog/cleaned/vb.md

 [^1]: At first I didn't like it that the word that came to mind was one that had other meanings.
 But then I realized the other meanings are fairly closely related.
 Bullshit in the sense of things you waste your time on is a lot like intellectual bullshit.

 [^2]: I chose this example deliberately as a note to self.
 I get attacked a lot online.
 People tell the craziest lies about me.
 And I have so far done a pretty mediocre job of suppressing the natural human inclination to say "Hey, that's not true!"

-Thanks to Jessica Livingston and Geoff Ralston for reading drafts of this.